 - 1. The Cluegiver draws from the top of the deck of cards.
 The word in all capital letters at the top of the card is the career (the Guess word) the Cluegiver is trying to get their teammates to name.
-The three words below the Guess word are the "Don't Say It" words that the Cluegiver CANNOT use when giving clues. - 2.
+The three words below the Guess word are the "Don't Say It" words that the Cluegiver cannot use when giving clues. - 2.
 As soon as a card is drawn, the timer is started.
-The Cluegiver shouts out clues and their teammates shout out the names of possible careers based on those clues.
-Remember, the Cluegiver CANNOT use the "Don't Say It" words and cannot say the Guess word in any way! - 3.
+The Cluegiver shouts out clues and their teammates shout out the names of possible careers based on those clues. - 3.
 The Cluegiver can use words or sentences for clues.
 However, no gestures, sound effects, noises, "sounds like," "rhymes with," or initials are allowed.